Floorp-Projects/Floorp/services/healthreport/docs/dataformat.rst

 detectedLanguageChangedAfter
-    Integer count of the number of times the user manually adjusted the detected language after having first translated the page. deniedTranslationOffer
+    Integer count of the number of times the user manually adjusted the detected language after having first translated the page. targetLanguageChanged
+    Integer count of the number of times the user manually adjusted the target language. deniedTranslationOffer
     Integer count of the number of times the user opted-out offered page translation, either by the Not Now button or by the notification's